How to install Kubernetes with microk8s and deploy apps on Debian/Mint/Ubuntu Linux

 An Image is like a pre-built template that has everything we need to run the application eg. nginx, Apache, MySQL and almost anything can be turned into a purpose built application inside an image file.

-Multiple Containers run within Pods, and Multiple Pods can run on Nodes, and there can be Multiple Nodes in the Cluster, which is the general/basic hierarchy of Kubernetes.
+Multiple Containers run within Pods (although most often 1 container will run inside a pod), and Multiple Pods can run on Nodes, and there can be Multiple Nodes in the Cluster, which is the general/basic hierarchy of Kubernetes.

-Pods are basically just a grouping of Containers which are generally related or may need to have tighter coupling of storage and networking.
+Pods are basically just a grouping of Containers which are generally related or may need to have tighter coupling of storage and networking (many pods still have just 1 container).

 Prerequisites